themarcusaurelius/challenge/README.md

 ## Creating a list:

-In the code, find the file `klaviyo-get`, change the input for whatever you want to name the list.
+In the code, find the file `klaviyo-get`, change the input for `list_name` to whatever you want to name the list.
 Then, in the broswer go the url endpoint:

 ```
 localhost:3000/lists/create